What is Emotivation?

 Emotivation provides diagnostic insight and can open up solutions to almost any problem that involves people at work.
 Examples include employee engagement, change, team dynamics, leadership and management, stress or performance.
 More importantly, perhaps, emotivation is a concept that can provide a common language that unifies all aspects of people management.
 We believe that it helps make sense of what can be a confusing and contradictory landscape.

 Is emotivation really a new concept?

 While it is well established in psychology that mental states and emotional states are connected, very few theories have attempted to describe the relationship between the two.
 Reversal Theory does this, proposing eight motivational styles that combine to drive sixteen emotions – eight of which are pleasant and represent satisfied motivations and eight unpleasant, representing frustrated motivations.
-We don’t used the words positive or negative to describe emotions, because even unpleasant emotions such as anxiety or guilt can play a positive role in driving action.
+Even unpleasant emotions such as anxiety or guilt can, however, play a positive role in driving action.